atulkamble/Healthcare-Data-Processing-System/solution.md

 3. **Validate Blob Storage:** Upload and retrieve files via the Azure Portal.
 4. **Simulate Failover:** Test recovery using Azure Backup.

-Let me know if you need further details or refinements!